grahampullan/dbslice/README.md

 #### Circle pack plot

-Example of a minimal `plot` object for a circle pack diagram:
+Example of a minimal `plot` object for a circle pack hierarchy diagram:

 ```javascript
 {